In Him Ministries:

 Would persecute God’s people for 2,300 evenings and mornings.

-What The Bible Says About The Judgment Of Christ’s Followers:
+Listen To What The Bible Says About The Judgment Of Christ’s Followers:

-Hebrews 9:11-12, “But when Christ appeared as a high priest of the good things that have come, then through the greater and more perfect tent (not made with hands, that is, not of this creation) he entered once for all into the holy places, not by means of the blood of goats and calves but by means of his own blood, thus securing an eternal redemption.”
+Hebrews 9:11-12 says, “But when Christ appeared as a high priest of the good things that have come, then through the greater and more perfect tent (not made with hands, that is, not of this creation) he entered once for all into the holy places, not by means of the blood of goats and calves but by means of his own blood, thus securing an eternal redemption.”

 Christ’s final judgments are after He returns, not before:

-Matthew 25:31-32, “When the Son of Man comes in his glory, and all the angels with him, then he will sit on his glorious throne.
+Matthew 25:31-32 says, “When the Son of Man comes in his glory, and all the angels with him, then he will sit on his glorious throne.
 Before him will be gathered all the nations, and he will separate people one from another as a shepherd separates the sheep from the goats.”

 • Both Romans 14:10 and 2 Corinthians 5:9-10 speak of the “judgment seat” of Christ.
 This is a translation of the Greek word, “bema” which was the tribunal bench in the Roman courtroom where the governor sat while rendering judicial verdicts.
-Metaphorically it refers to the place where the Lord will sit to evaluate believers’ lives for the purpose of giving them eternal rewards. [see “The Judgments of God]
+Metaphorically it refers to the place where the Lord will sit to evaluate believers’ lives for the purpose of giving them eternal rewards.

-Jeremiah 31:33-34, “For this is the covenant that I will make with the house of Israel after those days, declares the LORD: I will put my law within them, and I will write it on their hearts.
+Jeremiah 31:33-34 says, “For this is the covenant that I will make with the house of Israel after those days, declares the LORD: I will put my law within them, and I will write it on their hearts.
 And I will be their God, and they shall be my people.
 And no longer shall each one teach his neighbor and each his brother, saying, ‘Know the LORD,’ for they shall all know me, from the least of them to the greatest, declares the LORD.
 For I will forgive their iniquity, and I will remember their sin no more.”

-Once we become a member of the New Covenant our sins are not remembered by God (Jer.
+Once we become a member of the New Covenant our sins are no longer remembered by God (Jer.
 31:34; Rom.
 11:27; Heb.
 8:12; 10:17).
 If God cannot, and will not remember them, they can no longer be on any books of record that God has kept.
 God knows all things.
 1 John 3:20 says, “God is greater than our heart, and he knows everything.”

 The Investigative Judgment is a doctrine that was invented by Seventh-day Adventists to explain away a false prophecy about the Second Coming of Jesus Christ, by people who were completely deceived.